-- The application identifies who will participate in and benefit from the project. - The application articulates how the project will address the identified need or issue. - The application demonstrates that the project will build the capacity of a CaLD community group or groups. - The project is supported by a broader strategy or a plan to deliver long-term benefits for the CaLD community.
+- The application demonstrates that the project will address the specific need that relates to an identified priority issue. - The application demonstrates that the project will build the capacity of a CaLD community group or groups. - The project is supported by a broader strategy or a plan to deliver long-term benefits for the CaLD community. - The project will improve the accessibility and effectiveness of services for CaLD communities.